zenml-io/zenml/README.md

 -->

 ## Current limitations
 Currently, ZenML only supports Tensorflow 2.3.0 based models.
+However, the vision of the framework is to be library and dependency agnostic.

-Please see our [roadmap](https://docs.zenml.io/misc/roadmap) for details on how we plan to extned ZenML.
+Please see our [roadmap](https://docs.zenml.io/misc/roadmap) for details on how and when we plan to extend ZenML moving forward.

-Please also let us know what aspects of ZenML you are struggling with via email: support@zenml.io), or chat with us on our [Slack channel directly](https://zenml.io/slack-invite/).
+## Community
+Our community is the backbone of making ZenML a success!
+We are currently actively maintaining two main channels for community discussions:

+* Our Slack Channel: Chat with us [here](https://zenml.io/slack-invite/).
+* The GitHub Community: Create your first thread [here](https://github.com/maiot-io/zenml/discussions).

 ## Contributing